Thomas J. Maloney (judge)

 Thomas J. Maloney (1925–2008) was a judge in Cook County, Illinois who served from 1977 until his indictment for bribery in 1991.
 Since 1981, the court was being investigated by the FBI in Operation Greylord, and he was eventually convicted on four counts of accepting bribes (including fixing three murder cases).
 He served 12 years of a 15-year prison term from 1994 to 2007.

-The web magazine Judiciary Report has said of Maloney that he "easily qualifies as one of the worst judges in history".
+The web magazine Judiciary Report said that Maloney "easily qualifies as one of the worst judges in history".